bluesky/databroker/doc/source/DBEP/DBEP02.rst

 *HeaderSource* and *EventSource* are emitted by the *RunEngine* and can be subscribed to by one or more consumers.
-Each consumer is notionally independent, each receive all of the documents, and do not need to coordinate in any way (or even be aware of each others existence).
+Each consumer is notionally independent, each receive all of the documents, and do not need to coordinate in any way (or even be aware of one another's existence).
 In contrast, the *Resource* and *Datum* documents are inserted directly into an *AssetRegistry* by the *ophyd* objects.
 This breaks the separation we have between the data collection process